 Which Thermal Paste Should You Pick?

 There is a strong chance that you are still confused.
-What if you aren’t looking for a system specific thermal paste?
+What if you aren’t looking for a system specific paste?
 What if you are building a standard gaming PC, and just want a reliable thermal paste that will do the job?

 - If you are beginner, to keep it simple, you should go for either the Arctic MX-4 or the Corsair TM30.
 Both are fantastic choices as they are easy to apply and will keep your system nice and cool.